Research Vocabularies Australia

-Research Vocabularies Australia (RVA) is an easily accessible service for creating, managing, finding and accessing controlled vocabularies used in research.
+Research Vocabularies Australia (RVA) is an easily accessible service for creating, managing, finding and accessing controlled vocabularies, which make the meaning of research data clear and explicit.

 How RVA Helps Researchers